Bay-Shore-Systems-Inc/cache/README.md

 ## Implementing
 Select and initiate each store you want to run in the cache.
 > [!NOTE]
-> The Options for each store will varry depending on the store.
+> The Options for each store will vary depending on the store.
 ```go
 import "github.com/bay-shore-systems-inc/stores/mem"